Robert Fripp Biography (Wikipedia)

 His compositions often feature unusual time signatures, which have been influenced by classical and folk traditions.
-His innovations have included Frippertronics, soundscapes, and New Standard Tuning.
+His innovations include Frippertronics, soundscapes, and new standard tuning.

 Robert Fripp Tracks